anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The `enroll-type` member allows for specifying which type of certificate is to be enrolled.
 As shown in {{tper_CDDL_def}}, BRSKI-PRM only defines the enumeration value `enroll-generic-cert` for the enrollment of the generic, device-related LDevID certificate.
-Other specifications using this artifact may define further enum values, e.g., to bootstrap application-related EE certificates with addtional CSR attributes.
+Other specifications using this artifact may define further enum values, e.g., to bootstrap application-related EE certificates with additional CSR attributes.
-The enumeration values are managed in an IANA registray to track extensions to BRSKI-PRM (see {{iana_con}}).
+The enumeration values are managed in an IANA registry to track extensions to BRSKI-PRM (see {{iana_con}}).

 ### Response Artifact: Pledge Enroll-Request (PER) {#per_artifact}